iodigital-com/io-technology/data/blog/what-benefits-can-natural-language-ai-offer-developers.md

 _As you can see, the code is not entirely perfect.
 Can you spot the problems?_

-With the Read function.
-I merely had to write 'function userR' and Copilot understood the intention and completed the code, when it was time to write the Update function, just the 'f' of function was enough.
-At Delete I didn't had to write anything.
+I wrote the Read function to read a user.
+I wrote 'function userR' and Copilot understood the intention.
+I didn't have to type the rest of the code.
+When it was time to write the Update function, I wrote 'f' and Copilot knew I meant function.
+I didn't have to write anything else to write the Delete function.

-Here the Create function is written in a different code style, I also imported axios, Copilot includes the axios library as the transformer input to generate code.
+Here the Create function is written in a different code style, I also imported axios.
+Copilot includes the axios library to generate code.
 Again, I'm not editing the rest of the code.

 ```typescript
 import axios from 'axios'